hzangsoft/bidding-practice/README.md

 This is a personal project to practice my Java (non) skills.
-The application is to be used to practice the bidding phase of the game of bridge- This is, as of July 5th, 2025, not a complete and executable application.
+The application is to be used to practice the bidding phase of the game of bridge.
+This is, as of July 5th, 2025, not a complete and executable application.